Dancehall: Anti-gay lyrics

-The global treatment of dancehall can often represent the continued anti-Black association of homophobia with Blackness.
-For example, dancehall artists that have not used anti-gay lyrics and even write music advocating for gay rights have been excluded internationally from certain spaces because it is assumed they are homophobic.
-Additionally, groups internationally have acted as though the gay-rights criticism of homophobic dancehall songs or artists is not important to Black communities.
-This represents the anti-Black and anti-gay attitude that work to erase intersectional Black LGBTQ+ identities.
-In fact, many LGBTQ+ Black people, particularly with connections to Jamaica, continue to experience the complexities of dancehall music, both culturally important and at times deeply violent.
-This is demonstrated in the film "Out and Bad: London's LGBT Dancehall Scene" which discusses the experience of a group of LGBTQ+ Black, and mostly Jamaican, people in London.
+Mista Majah P has claimed that artists who have never used anti-gay lyrics, and even write music advocating for gay rights, are often excluded from certain spaces due to the association between the genre and homophobia.

+Dancehall music has had a significant and complex impact on many LGBTQ+ black people, particularly with connections to Jamaica, both in terms of cultural importance and at times deeply violent lyrics.
+This is demonstrated in the film "Out and Bad: London's LGBT Dancehall Scene" which discusses the experience of a group of LGBTQ+ black, and mostly Jamaican, people in London.
 Dancehall is important to their culture, both in connection with Jamaican heritage and in how social interactions are constructed around dance and music.
-However, it is discussed how many dancehall songs contain homophobic and transphobic lyrics.
-One interviewee comments "We still enjoy ourselves to these kinds of music because [what matters to us is] the rhythm of the music, the beat, the way the music makes us feel."
+However, the film discusses how many dancehall songs contain blatantly homophobic and transphobic lyrics.
+One interviewee comments, "we still enjoy ourselves to these kinds of music because [what matters to us is] the rhythm of the music, the beat, the way the music makes us feel."

 Scholars have theorized around the significance and meaning around the use of anti-gay lyrics in dancehall music.
 Donna P. Hope argues that dancehall culture's anti-gay lyrics formed part of a macho discussion that advanced the interest of the heterosexual male in Jamaica, which is a Christian society with strong Rastafari movement influence as well.
 Dancehall culture in Jamaica often included imagery of men dressing and dancing in a way stereotypically associated with gay-male style.
 However, the cultural, religious, and social gender-norms continued to advance the ideal man as macho and heterosexual, any divergence from this would be identified as inadequate and impure portraits of true masculinity.

 Some authors have suggested that this duality, the presentation of "queerness," in dance style and dress, and the violent homophobia, in dancehall spaces can be explained by the ritualistic "doing away with 'homosexuality'."
 Scholar Nadia Ellis suggests that when songs with homophobic lyrics are played, the environment of dancehall spaces can become serious and individuals can use the opportunity to reinstate their allegiance to heteronormativity.
 These songs thus act to "consecrate" the spaces as straight and masculine.
 In the safety this ritualized hetero-normativity creates, the space may be opened to more free expression and participants can then more openly engage with styles and dancing that might have been seen as queer.
 Ellis writes: "The songs are played; no one is 'gay'; everyone can turn a blind eye."